stwalsh4118/phanes/docs/api-specs/infrastructure/infrastructure-api.md

 func (r *Runner) GetModule(name string) module.Module

-// ListModules returns a list of all registered module names. func (r *Runner) ListModules() []string
+// ListModules returns a list of all registered module names.
+// The order is not guaranteed (map iteration order).
+Use sort.Strings() if sorted order is needed. func (r *Runner) ListModules() []string
 ```